 Rumor Mill

+The last days and weeks saw a firework of rumors coming in through anonymous and official sources, which go hand in hand with those facts and give a much clearer picture.
 Some anonymous sources report about increased recruiting effort by Waymo.
 Adding hundreds and thousands of autonomous cars to the 600 today require staff.
-Information like the following are coming out of such recruiting events:
+Information like the following are coming out of such recruiting events:- In 2018 the operation in all of Phoenix is scheduled to start. the covered area is 100 square miles (259 square kilometers).
+For comparison: Stuttgart as 207 km2, Vienna 414 km2)

-In preparation for the start mapping vehicles have finished mapping of entire Phönix.
+- In preparation for the start mapping vehicles have finished mapping of entire Phönix.
 Autonomous cars need high precision maps, including sidewalk curb heights, lanes and positions of signs up to a centimeter of precision.

-In spring San Francisco and Mountain View are expected to be added to the operation area.
+- In spring San Francisco and Mountain View are expected to be added to the operation area.

-The vehicles are expected to be accessible for the public after an initial phase for participants in the Early-Rider program.
+- The vehicles are expected to be accessible for the public after an initial phase for participants in the Early-Rider program.

-From a technical perspective we learned that Waymo has finished or is finishing covering other weather conditions beside sunshine.
+- From a technical perspective we learned that Waymo has finished or is finishing covering other weather conditions beside sunshine.
 Driving in rain weather apparently is solved.
 Rain has posed a challenge, as raindrops interfere with sensor signals.
 Snow is supposed to be finishes this winter, which makes the cars ready for most of the weather conditions.

 It doesn’t come as a surprise that Morgan Stanley evaluates Waymo at a market cap of 175 billion dollar, and Swiss investment bank UBS expects Waymo in 2030 to own 60 percent of the autonomous car technology market.